-Microsoft makes it really easy to create Bootable Windows 10 USB Drive using Media Creation Tool as available on its download site.
+Microsoft makes it really easy to create Bootable Windows 10 USB Drive using Media Creation Tool is available on its download site.
 You will find below the steps to Create Bootable Windows 10 USB drive.
-Bootable Windows 10 USB Drive Create Bootable Windows 10 USB Drive All that is required to Create Bootable Windows 10 USB drive is download the Media Creation Tool as available on Microsofts download site and run the tool on your computer.
+Bootable Windows 10 USB Drive Create Bootable Windows 10 USB Drive All that is required to Create Bootable Windows 10 USB drive is download the Media Creation Tool is available on Microsoft’s download site and run the tool on your computer.

 Also, you will need a USB Flash drive that is totally empty so that it does not conflict with anything.
 The USB Flash Drive needs to be a minimum of 4 GB capacity for 32-bit version download and 8 GB capacity for 64-bit version download.

 The download tool will automatically sense the right version (32-bit or 64-bit) as required for your computer or you can choose the required version or choose both.

 How to Create Bootable Windows 10 USB Drive use Windows Media Creation Tool